 The Muste Foundation provides grants, sponsorships, and educational resources to hundreds of grassroots projects around the world.
 We fund innovative organizing, often with seed funds that give a necessary boost to bold ideas.
-We also provide affordable and collaborative space to a dozen or so groups in New York City.
+We also provide affordable and collaborative space to groups in New York City.

 See Full Article >>>>